hass-uconnect/hass-uconnect/README.md

 - **Extrapolated Battery**: For EVs, provides a real-time battery estimate between API updates by tracking charging rate and idle drain.
 Automatically rejects stale data that would show impossible values (e.g., battery dropping while charging), and correctly handles state transitions (e.g., idle to charging, charging to driving).
 Triggers an automatic deep refresh when charging starts after idle to get fresh SOC data.
 Preserves the charging rate across sessions so that extrapolation begins immediately when a new charging session starts, even before time-to-full data is available from the API
 - **Charging Rate**: Shows the current charging speed in %/hour.
 Computed over a 60-minute sliding window of SOC readings for stable output even with integer SOC values and irregular polling.
 Falls back to a time-to-full estimate during the first hour of a session
 - **Reset Battery Learning**: Button to reset the learned charging correction factor and idle drain rate back to defaults.
 Useful when changing chargers or if learned values have drifted
-- Multiple Brands: Abarth, Alfa Romeo, Chrysler, Dodge, Fiat, Jeep, Maserati & Ram
+- Multiple Brands: Abarth, Alfa Romeo, Chrysler, Dodge, Fiat, Jeep, Lancia, Maserati & Ram
 - Multiple Regions: America, Canada, Europe & Asia
 - Supports multiple cars on the same account 🚙🚗🚕
 - Location tracking 🌍